 As you might expect, this sort of habitat is a real draw to wildlife, with birds such as Nut Archers, Tree Creepers, Thrush, Bluetits, Great Tits, Robins and Wrens feeding on the rich insect life.
 Highlights of the year include Bluebells coming out in April and May, with Snowdrops coming though earlier in February.
 The lush ferns in the Summer give way to fungi in the Autumn, meaning there is always something of interest any time of the year.

-All the burial plots in this wood are double plots.
+All the burial plots in this wood are double depth for two persons.
 Plots are arranged in a circular pattern around large specimen trees, making a truly unique final resting place for burial or ash interment.

 Throughout the Woods are wooden benches providing a place for quiet reflection.
-These can be sponsored to provide a memorial for someone, as can bird boxes that are popular with our winged visitors!
+These can be sponsored to provide a memorial for someone, as can bird and bat boxes that are popular with our winged visitors.